 Southerners sure are gravy lovers, and most are guaranteed to have down pat a 100% proper roux method for our beloved Southern gravies too.
 That’s the most important part of our Southern Gravy Tradition.
 This is when we bring out our well-seasoned hand-me-down cast iron skillet and show we mean business.
 Making Cajun-Style Gravy in cast iron is the best method.
 However, if you do not have one, a regular metal skillet will do.

-Those of us that have hand-me-down well-seasoned cast irons skillets know our skillets are so well-seasoned, those juicy red tomatoes don’t even scare our seasoned cast iron skillet one bit.
+Those of us that have hand-me-down well-seasoned cast iron skillets know our skillets are so well-seasoned.
+Those juicy red tomatoes don’t even scare our seasoned cast iron skillet one bit.
 Now if you have a newer cast iron skillet, I would recommend you not to cook up those vine-ripened tomatoes in your new cast iron skillet.
-My cast iron has seen over 60 years of frying up fatty meats such as sausage, bacon, fried chicken and can withstand a little tomato acid and not blink twice.
+My cast iron has seen over 60 years of frying up fatty meats such as sausage, bacon, and fried chicken and can withstand a little tomato acid and not blink twice.

 There are a few basic differences:

 - Appearance: Flour makes gravy look more opaque and dull in appearance.
 It may lighten or darken the color of your base depending on cook time, while cornstarch, when used correctly, yields a more transparent, clear, shiny sauce.

 - Flavor: When all-purpose flour is used for a Cajun-style roux you add a nice tasting toasted nutty flavor you can’t get with cornstarch.

 - Cooke time: Flour needs a longer cook time to lose its raw flavor and to thicken; cornstarch needs only a short cooking time to thicken.
 In fact, if you cook cornstarch too long, the sauce thins out again.